anthonyirwin82/anthonyirwin.com/content/blog/tech/programming/hugo/strip-unused-css-and-minify-into-a-single-css-file.md

 ```

 The writeStats setting is needed so PurgeCSS knows what CSS is being used.

+## Create css.html partial file to process the CSS files

 The file to edit or create next will depend on if you are using a theme or if you are overriding the themes baseof.html in your Hugo project.